bisqwit/crt-filter/README.md

 is its integer multiple.
 The intermediate width should ideally also be an integer multiple of the source width.
 None of this is required though.

+IMPORTANT: This filter does *not* decode or produce video formats like avi/mp4/mkv/whatever.
+It only deals with raw video frames.
+You need to use an external program, like ffmpeg, to perform the conversions.
+See `make-reencoded.sh` and `reencode.sh` for a practical example.

 ## Screenshots